 Scroll through your emails on your phone quickly to make sure there is no pressing emergency that needs to be handled, but once your computer comes to life, switch the internet off.

-Check your Classy watch and give yourself 45 minutes to respond to emails in a thoughtful and valuable manner.
+Give yourself 45 minutes to respond to emails in a thoughtful and valuable manner.
 We’ve become so concerned with rapid-fire quick responses that our emails are lacking in quality.
 If you’re the type to email the way you text, this pause will prove productive.

 Not only will you think through your answers with more clarity, but you won’t be distracted by other incoming messages, emails, or lose yourself to a Facebook news feed.